President Donald Trump Seemingly Ignores Question About John McCain's Legacy During Oval Office Event

 The Inquisitr has shared that the White House aides had put together a statement regarding Sen. McCain’s death over the weekend, but Trump reportedly refused to use it.
 Instead, he posted a short tweet that was not particularly well-received on social media.
 Trump has also reportedly been excluded from being invited to McCain’s funeral service, and everybody knows the two had a combative relationship.

 President Donald Trump has been posting on Twitter since the Oval Office event ended, but he hasn’t said anything about the question he seemingly ignored regarding Sen. John McCain.
 Rather, Trump has been posting tweets endorsing several political candidates ahead of Tuesday’s primaries.
-One was for Arizona Governor Doug Ducey, who is up for reelection and will soon be appointing McCain’s successor.
+One was for Arizona Governor Doug Ducey, who is up for re-election and will soon be appointing McCain’s successor.
 The president seems determined to say as little as he possibly can about the deceased senator, and people are definitely taking notice of his efforts.